IMF: Venezuela’s economic decline among most severe globally

-WASHINGTON (AP) — The cumulative decline of the Venezuelan economy since 2013 will surpass 60% — among the deepest five-year contractions around the world over the last half century — the International Monetary Fund said Monday.
+WASHINGTON (AP) — The cumulative decline of the Venezuelan economy since 2013 will reach 65%, among the deepest five-year contractions around the world over the last half century, the International Monetary Fund said Monday.

 Alejandro Werner, director of the IMF’s Western Hemisphere Department, said the Venezuelan decline is historic because it is unprecedented in the hemisphere and also because it is the only one among top global five-year contractions that is unrelated to armed conflicts or natural disasters.